Live Event: Planning Your Perfect Venice Trip

 Closing Time

 Pubs close at 11pm and a few close at midnight on weekends.
-When the bartender bellows out “Last orders,” about 20 minutes before closing time, he or she means it.
+One of the best English pub rules you can learn is that when the bartender bellows out “Last orders,” about 20 minutes before closing time, he or she means it.
 After 11pm, you might hear the bartender yell “drinking-up time” at around 11:20 pm and this means, down the hatch; it’s time to go.

 Discover the stories, characters, and beers behind London’s most historic pubs on our fascinating Food Tour of London’s Historic Pubs!
 From traditional taverns to former haunts of legendary authors, you’ll discover that the history of this lively capital lies as much in its pubs as it does in its legendary landmarks.